dotnet/runtime-assets/README.md

 # CoreFx-TestData

-This repository contains test assets that are binary file or too large to be checked into corefx directly.
-Packages are produced and uploaded to the [dotnet blob feed](https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json).
+This repository contains test assets that are binary files or too large to be checked into corefx directly.
+Packages are produced and uploaded to the dotnet blob feed: https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json.

 Uploading the packages is currently a manual step.
 Community members can submit PRs but the deployment needs to be done by a .NET team member as described below.

 ## Workflow

+1. Modify the \*.csproj project file(s) and increment the version number.
+2. Generate the nuget package file for your new test data using `dotnet pack`.
+3. Test that corefx can import the new nuget package file.
+4. Verify that you can consume the new test assets in your corefx unit tests.
+5. Submit a corefx-testdata PR with your new test assets and bumped version project file.
+6. Upload the nuget package file to the dotnet blob feed.
+7. Submit a corefx PR with your unit test changes that consume the new nuget package.

+## Example

-For the examples provided in the steps below, we are going to make the following assumptions:
+We are going to make the following assumptions:

 - We cloned the `dotnet/corefx-testdata` GitHub project in `D:\corefx-testdata`.
 - We cloned the `dotnet/corefx` GitHub project in `D:\corefx`.
 - We are working on adding a new unit test for the GZip feature from the `System.IO.Compression` namespace, and the test depends on a file called `example.gz`.

-#### 1. Modify the project files and increment the version number.
+#### 1. Modify the project file(s) and increment the version number.

-We decided to save our `example.gz` file in `corefx-testdata\System.IO.Compression.TestData\GZipTestData\example.gz`.
+Save `example.gz` inside `corefx-testdata\System.IO.Compression.TestData\GZipTestData`.

-Now we edit the `corefx-testdata\System.IO.Compression.TestData\System.IO.Compression.TestData.csproj` file and bump the patch fragment of the version number.
+Edit the `corefx-testdata\System.IO.Compression.TestData\System.IO.Compression.TestData.csproj` file and bump the patch fragment of the version number.

+*Note: if the version was 1.0.9, bump it to 1.0.10, not 1.1.0.*

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">